QuizSolverAI/extension-quiz-solver/README.md

 ## 🔧 Installation Guide

-Follow these simple steps to download and install the extension manually:
+Follow these simple steps (video tutorial is in the bottom) to download and install the extension manually:

 ### Step 1: Download the Extension
 1. **Click the green `Code` button** on this repository's homepage.